Sony RX: 100 Series

+The DSC-RX100 was designated one of 25 best inventions of the Year 2012 by Time.

 RX100

 The DSC-RX100 was released in summer 2012.
 It is a high-end compact with a 20 megapixel, 1" sensor (13.2 x 8.8mm) and 1080p video recording at 60 (NTSC) or 50 (PAL) frames per second.
 The ISO sensitivity ranges from 80 to 6400 ISO.
 The lens has an equivalent focal range 28–100 mm (3.6x) and an aperture of f/1.8–4.9.
 The device has a screen of 7.5 cm diagonal of 1230000.
 Its target price at launch was €650.

 In 2013, Hasselblad launched Stellar, based on the RX100.
 It used specific materials such as leather or wood.
 It was a device designed for professionals working in luxury and fashion and with celebrities.

 RX100 II

 The new version released in the summer of 2013.
 From an ergonomic point of view, this new model brings an ISO accessory shoe and a tilting screen.
 The technical developments concerning the sensor becomes backlit.
 The quality of low light images is thus improved as well as the reactivity (AF).
 The sensitivity range now extends from 100 to 12800 ISO.
 The Wi-Fi and NFC are integrated to control the camera with a smartphone through a dedicated application.

 The dimensions remain the same as the RX100, except in thickness where the Mark II takes about three millimeters.
 Its target price at launch was €750.

 On 26 November 2014, Hasselblad announced the Stellar II, based on the RX100 II.
 It is launched at €1,650, it replaces the first Stellar and offers several materials for grip: olive, drowning, padouk and carbon fiber.